What Is a Brand Guide and What’s the Proper Way to Utilize It?

 Prioritizing Employee Happiness in Workspace Design

-This means that employers are placing a large emphasis on buildings with on-site amenities and services.
+This means employers are placing a large emphasis on buildings with on-site amenities and services.
 Properties with fitness facilities, walkability to restaurants (or employees’ apartments), and other shared spaces are desired.
 Additionally, bright spaces with natural light, especially in interior spaces, are critical as happier and healthier employees are more productive.

 Shared Workspace vs. Private Cubicles